CarlBeek/VickiFollower/README.md

 ```

 ## Working State
 I coded this a while ago (before Vicki switched over to having separate accounts for each pair).
 This means, that this code will no longer work.
-That said, the core ideas are still good, they must just be ported over to her new accounts and phrasology.
+That said, the core ideas are still good, they must just be ported over to her new accounts and phrasology so is broken.